vuejs/vue-element/README.md

 ## Usage

-Usage is the same as `Vue.component` - you pass in exactly the same options as if you are defining a Vue component.
-Two things to note:
+Usage is the same as `Vue.component()` - you pass in exactly the same options as if you are defining a Vue component.
+A few things to note:

 - You don't need to manually instantiate a root level Vue instance.
 Custom Elements get auto-promoted when `document.registerElement` is called.
 You can also freely define the element before or after the markup.

 - You can expose attributes with Vue's `paramAttributes` option.
 See the example folder to see it in action.

+- This plugin uses *only* the Custom Elements API - it does not provide Shadow DOM encapsulation.